Referrals are the lifeblood of many small businesses, especially in uncertain economic times. Here's how to boost your income by asking for referrals.

 As a small business owner, you may have a basket of services you offer.
 If you reach out to a client and ask them for a referral without specifying the service you want them to refer you for, you’re only creating more work for them: They now have to figure out what you want to do and for what kind of client.

 And, If you want to get even more specific, specify the area: “Do you know anyone who needs executive headshots in the Portland area?”
-The same applies if you’re a copywriter, landscaper, law firm, or even building contractor.
+The same applies if you’re a copywriter, landscaper, law firm or building contractor.

 3. Reward Your Clients for Referrals